TrinhLab/modcell-hpc/README.md

 (moea-comparison)
 ~~~

+## Usage
-## Input files
+### Input files
-The input files correspond to LP problems for each production network (in .mps format) and information about candidates (IDs of reactions that can be deleted).
+The input files correspond to LP problems for each production network (in `.mps` format) and information about candidates (IDs of reactions that can be deleted).
 These can be generated with the assistance of [ModCell's Matlab implementation](https://github.com/TrinhLab/ModCell2), but that is not a necessity.

-## Output files
+### Output files
 The output of the main method corresponds to a plain text files with information about each individual in the Population (design variables, design objectives, etc).
 This file can be converted into a table that only preserves Pareto optimal solutions and is useful for further analysis using the program `src/formatpopulation.py`.
 The resulting table can be analyzed with the help the small programs provided in [modcell-designs](https://github.com/TrinhLab/modcell-designs/tree/master/src).

+### Running modcell-hpc scripts
+You must define several paths as environment variables in your shell by running `source paths`.
+This needs to be done for every new shell, so instead you can add a line like this to your `~/.profile` or shellrc:
+`[ -f "$path/to/modcell-hpc/paths" ] && source "$path/to/modcell-hpc/paths"`

 ## Compiling
 You can use the provided Makefile.
-For optimal performance adjust compilation flags for the processor architecture of choice.
 The following dependencies are needed:
 - [GLPK](https://www.gnu.org/software/glpk/) (In Arch linux install with `sudo pacman -S glpk`)
 - MPI (Your favorite implementation, e.g.,in Arch linux install with `sudo pacman -S openmpi`)

 ### Compilation examples
+Run within `modcell-hpc/src`:
-Compile with optimize flag:
+	- Compile with optimize flag:
-`make flags=optimize`
+		- `make flags=optimize`
-Compile with optimize flag and static linking (will increase executable size, but remove the need for glpk installation, might also be a bit faster):
+	- Compile with optimize flag and static linking (will increase executable size, but remove the need for glpk installation, might also be a bit faster):
-`make flags=optimize link=static`
+		- `make flags=optimize link=static`

 ### Compiling GLPK
-To statically link glpk it must be compiled locally.
+To statically link glpk you probably need to compile it locally (unless your installation includes static libraries which is not common).
 A nice thing about this is that compilation flags can be tuned.
 The steps are as follows:
+0. Obtain glpk:
+	- wget ftp://ftp.gnu.org/gnu/glpk/glpk-4.65.tar.gz
+	Verify download (optional):
+		- wget ftp://ftp.gnu.org/gnu/glpk/glpk-4.65.tar.gz.sig
+		- gpg --recv-key 0xD17BF2305981E818 # Can be determined from running gpg glpk-4.65.tar.gz.sig , obviously you should check the key and make sure is still valid
+		- gpg  glpk-4.65.tar.gz.sig

-1. extract tarball and cd into glpk-X-YY
+2. extract tarball and cd into glpk-X-YY:
+	- tar -xzvf glpk-4.65.tar.gz
+	- cd glpk-4.65
-2. ./configure
+4. ./configure
-3. make clean && make CFLAGS="-O3"
+5. make clean && make CFLAGS="-O3"
-4. The desired file is found under glpk-X-YY/src/.libs/libglpk.a
+6. The desired file is found under glpk-X-YY/src/.libs/libglpk.a

-# Running modcell-hpc scripts
-You must define several paths as environment variables by running `source paths.tcl`.
-This needs to be done for every new shell, so instead you can add a line like this to your `~/.profile` or shellrc:
-`[ -f "$path/to/modcell-hpc/paths.tcl" ] && source "$path/to/modcell-hpc/paths.tcl"`

-# Tests

-# Notes
+## Notes

-## How does it work?
+### How does it work?
 - The MOEA of choice is the proven NSGA-II.
 - The ``flux balance analysis" linear programming problems that determine metabolic fluxes are solved using GLPK.

-## Why not use existing GA/MOEA libraries?
+### Why not use existing GA/MOEA libraries?
 There are many libraries in various fast languages to do GA/MOEA.
 However, the very particular specifications and overall small size of this program have led me to conclude that avoiding these libraries will be beneficial for simplicity and optimization.

-## Credits
+### Credits
 - [GLPK](https://www.gnu.org/software/glpk/) is used to solve LP problems.
 - [PCG Random Number Generator](http://www.pcg-random.org/) is used to obtain fastly generated and uniformly distributed random numbers.
 - [UTLIST and UTHASH](https://troydhanson.github.io/uthash/) are used for linked list and hash table data structures, respectively.
+- [MPS format exporitg tool](https://www.mathworks.com/matlabcentral/fileexchange/19618-mps-format-exporting-tool) is used to convert from the production networks generated by the modcell2 Matlab package to plain text .mps format.